Board of Trustees

 Shirley Dixon worked with the Philadelphia Housing Authority for nearly 20 years before transitioning to Education, teaching fifth grade and then serving as principal at Girard College Elementary School.

 In 2007, she joined the Cabrini faculty full-time as an assistant professor in the Education Department.
 In 1990, she was asked to join the Cabrini College Board of Trustees, becoming the first African American to do so.
-Dixon is currently a doctoral candidate at Cabrini University.
+Dixon was the first student in Cabrini University's history to be awarded a doctoral degree in 2018.

 Angela Dowd-Burton is the former President of the Women’s Business Development Center (also known as the Women's Business Enterprise Council of Pennsylvania, Delaware and Southern New Jersey), a Philadelphia-based nonprofit dedicated to building up businesses run by women.